Silver Price Prediction 2026, 2027, 2028, 2029, 2030 - XS

 Long-Term Investors

-For those with multi-decade horizons, physical silver vs silver ETFs remains a central debate.
-Bullion, coins, and ETFs like SLV provide core allocation.
+For those with multi-decade horizons, the debate over physical silver vs. silver ETFs remains central.
+Bullion, coins, and ETFs like SLV provide a core allocation.

-Past bull markets, such as the 1970s and post-GFC era, saw silver outperform gold by multiples.
+In past bull markets, such as the 1970s and the post-GFC era, silver outperformed gold by multiples.
 A similar pattern may repeat if structural deficits persist.

 The table below shows the performance of silver versus gold after a series of major market events: